sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-cloud-hybrid-search-for-sharepoint.md

 Some of the search features you might be familiar with from SharePoint Server aren't available with cloud hybrid search.
 Plan to inform your users.

- **Multi-tenancy on SharePoint Server 2013 or SharePoint Server 2016 farm** - A SharePoint Server 2013 orSharePoint Server 2016 farm can only attach to one tenant in SharePoint in Microsoft 365, therefore SharePoint can't preserve the tenant isolation of a multi-tenant SharePoint Server 2013 or SharePoint Server 2016 farm.
+ **Multi-tenancy on SharePoint Server 2013 or SharePoint Server 2016 farm** - A SharePoint Server 2013 or SharePoint Server 2016 farm can only attach to one tenant in SharePoint in Microsoft 365, therefore SharePoint can't preserve the tenant isolation of a multi-tenant SharePoint Server 2013 or SharePoint Server 2016 farm.

  **Custom entity extraction** - Custom entity extraction isn't available with cloud hybrid search because SharePoint in Microsoft 365 doesn't support custom entity extraction.